Kliniken &… Institute Pathologie Allgemeine… Forschung Technologieplattformen … Lasermikrodissektion …

 Applications

 The LMD process does not alter or damage the morphology and chemistry of the sample collected, nor the surrounding cells.
-For this reason, LMD is a useful method of collecting selected cells for DNA, RNA and/or protein analyses.
+For this reason, LMD is a useful method of collecting selected cells for DNA, RNA, protein and/or metabolite analyses.
 LMD has also been used to isolate acellular structures, such as amyloid plaques.
 LMD can be performed on a variety of tissue samples including blood smears, cytologic preparations, cell cultures and aliquots of solid tissue.
 Frozen and paraffin embedded archival tissue may also be used.

 For more information please see: